Drinking Water Quality Report

 No

-Water additive which promotes strong teeth; Erosion of natural deposits; Discharge from fertilizer and aluminum factories
+Water additive which promotes strong teeth; Erosion of natural deposits; Discharge from fertilizer

 Sodium (ppm)